saarmolina/car-racer/README.md

-# Simple Game in Assembly Language
+# Car Racer Game in Assembly Language

-This assembly code implements a simple game in VGA graphics mode, where the player controls a character to avoid obstacles and score points.
+This assembly code implements a Car Racer game in VGA graphics mode, where the player controls a character to avoid obstacles and score points.

 ## Features